 The top ten countries with the most UNESCO World Heritage Sites all have their own unique reasons as to why they are in the top ten.

-The United States has cultural sites from its Native American past, including the Taos Pueblo.
-It also has some sites from its American history, such as the Statue of Liberty.
-Most importantly, the United States has some of the most natural World Heritage Sites due to its vast size, varied climates, and national parks.
+The United States has many cultural sites mostly thanks to a rich indigenous history.
+These sites include places such as Taos Pueblo.
+It also has some sites from the 19th and 20th centuries, such as the Statue of Liberty.
+Most notably, the United States has some of the most natural World Heritage Sites due to its vast size, varied climates, and national parks.
 These include sites including the Grand Canyon and Yellowstone National Parks.

 India was home to some of the oldest civilizations on Earth, seeing the rise of many empires and dynasties, and serving as the birthplace for several major religions, including Sikhism, Buddhism, and Hinduism.
 India has many natural sites including the Taj Mahal and the Elephanta Caves.